-It’s St. Patrick’s Day as I write this post so why not create and serve a delightful St. Patrick’s Day Grazing Board filled with all kinds of green, orange, and white snacking foods!
+St. Patrick’s Day is the perfect time to create and serve a delightful St. Patrick’s Day Grazing Board filled with all kinds of green, orange, and white snacking foods!
 Continue reading St. Patrick’s Day Grazing Board

 Our fall this year has simply been fabulous.
 Uncharacteristically for the Island this time of the year, there have been days this fall where we were still able to dine on the front verandah and today was one of those days.
 This will probably be the last “outdoors” dinner this fall.
 I thought you might like to take a little peek at the table.